SommerAntje/sommerantje.github.io/contents/en/blog/useful-git-commands.md

 Git is the most popular distributed version control system and ubiquitous in the software world.
 This blog post documents git commands I've been using on a daily basis.

-The corresponding gist can be found on  [gist.github](https://gist.github.com)
+The corresponding gist to this blog post can be found on gist.github [My daily commandline](https://gist.github.com/SommerAntje/211fba15489d91d14cf7529205317b57)
 ## Used technologies and references

 - git commands